93MarlonSilva/Parking-control-DIO/README.md

 # Parking Control - developed with Typescript

-<h4>This repository is the delivery of the react code challenge Digital Inovation One<h4>
+<h4>This repository is the delivery of the Typescript code challenge Digital Inovation One<h4>

 ## Features